tigerbeetle/tigerbeetle/demos/protobeetle/MOJALOOP_BUSINESS_LOGIC.md

 INSERT INTO `settlementSettlementWindow` (settlementId, settlementWindowId, createdDate) VALUES (?, ?, ?)
 --1587309924792 - Retrieve affected settlementWindowContent
-SELECT * FROM `settlementWindow AS sw` left join settlementWindowStateChange AS swsc ON swsc.settlementWindowStateChangeId = settlementWindow.currentStateChangeId left join settlementWindowContent AS swc ON swc.settlementWindowId = settlementWindow.settlementWindowId left join settlementWindowContentStateChange AS swcsc ON swcsc.settlementWindowContentStateChangeId = swc.currentStateChangeId
+SELECT * FROM `settlementWindow AS sw`
+LEFT JOIN settlementWindowStateChange AS swsc ON swsc.settlementWindowStateChangeId = settlementWindow.currentStateChangeId
+LEFT JOIN settlementWindowContent AS swc ON swc.settlementWindowId = settlementWindow.settlementWindowId
+LEFT JOIN settlementWindowContentStateChange AS swcsc ON swcsc.settlementWindowContentStateChangeId = swc.currentStateChangeId
-where settlementWindow.settlementWindowId IN ?
+WHERE settlementWindow.settlementWindowId IN ?
-and ledgerAccountTypeId = ?
+AND ledgerAccountTypeId = ?
-and swc.currencyId = ?
+AND swc.currencyId = ?
-and swsc.settlementWindowStateId = winStateEnum.CLOSED, winStateEnum.ABORTED, winStateEnum.PENDING_SETTLEMENT
+AND swsc.settlementWindowStateId = winStateEnum.CLOSED, winStateEnum.ABORTED, winStateEnum.PENDING_SETTLEMENT
-and swcsc.settlementWindowStateId = [winStateEnum.CLOSED, winStateEnum.ABORTED]
+AND swcsc.settlementWindowStateId = [winStateEnum.CLOSED, winStateEnum.ABORTED]
---1587309924793 - Bind requested settlementWindowContent and settlementContentAggregation records UPDATE `settlementWindowContent` SET settlementId = ?
+--1587309924793 - Bind requested settlementWindowContent AND settlementContentAggregation records UPDATE `settlementWindowContent` SET settlementId = ?
 WHERE settlementWindowContentId = ?
 --1587309924794
 UPDATE `settlementContentAggregation` SET currentStateId = `enums.settlementWindowStates.PENDING_SETTLEMENT` WHERE `settlementWindowContentId` IN ?